ColtonLathrop/Random-Imgur-Downloader/README.md

 # Python-Random-Imgur-Downloader

 A simple program that randomizes an imgur link and downloaded the image in binary format.
-Then saves it and analyzes based on hexdecimal via imghdr to find filetype.
+Then saves it and analyzes based intial bytes.

 Please see import or requirements.txt for used libraries.